Reddish looks to make new home with Hawks

 ATLANTA (AP) — Cam Reddish is looking forward to playing for the Atlanta Hawks after he was hampered by a groin injury during his one season with Duke.

 The 19-year-old Reddish joins a promising young core with Atlanta that also includes Trae Young and John Collins after he was selected by the Hawks with the No. 10 pick in the NBA draft.
+Former Virginia star De’Andre Hunter also is headed to Atlanta once its draft-day trade with New Orleans becomes official next month.

 “It’s truly a blessing and a dream come true,” Reddish said Monday at the Hawks’ training facility.
 “The city of Atlanta is so beautiful.
 I’m just really happy to be here.